LuccasMarchetti/Toradex-Yocto-Builder/README.md

 # Toradex-Yocto-Builder

-This repository contains a Docker container recipe for building a system image for Toradex devices.
-The resulting image includes various useful tools and configurations to aid development and deployment on Toradex platforms.
+This repository provides a Dockerfile and a set of ready-to-use commands to simplify building Yocto-based system images for Toradex devices.
+The container includes essential tools and configurations to streamline the build process on different development environments.

+---

-⚠️ This is a personal project and is not officially affiliated with or endorsed by Toradex.
+⚠️ **This is a personal project and is not officially affiliated with or endorsed by Toradex.**

-Included in the image:
+---

+## What’s included

+- Dockerfile to build a container with all necessary Yocto dependencies
+- Predefined commands to run Yocto builds for Toradex images
-Cross-compilation tools tailored for Toradex
+- Cross-compilation tools and libraries tailored for Toradex

-Basic dependencies and libraries for the target system

-Automated scripts for building, deployment, and debugging

-Optimized environment settings for embedded development

-Support for communication and integration with Toradex hardware

-Purpose:
+- Scripts and environment settings to facilitate image creation

+---

+## Purpose

-To provide a consistent, isolated, and reproducible environment for building and maintaining system images for Toradex devices, minimizing differences between development machines.
+To provide an easy-to-use, consistent, and reproducible Docker environment that helps developers build Yocto images for Toradex devices without worrying about host system differences.